-New Year’s Day 2022 is the perfect time to reflect on the accomplishments of the past year and set goals for what you hope to achieve in the coming year.
+New Year’s Day 2024 is the perfect time to reflect on the accomplishments of the past year and set goals for what you hope to achieve in the coming year.
 This New Year’s Day will be a special one, as it will be my first New Year with my boyfriend, who I’ve been dating for six months now.
 It’ll also be our first time celebrating this day together!
 We’re going out tonight to celebrate at a local restaurant/bar that has great food and music.
-Last night we went over what our resolutions are so far, which mainly consists of being healthier (exercising more) and saving money.
+Last night we went over what our resolutions are so far, which mainly consist of being healthier (exercising more) and saving money.
 Both are easy enough goals since they both involve each other!
 If we exercise more often then we can save money by eating out less.

 When is New Year’s Day Celebrated?

 New Year’s Day is observed on January first in most countries throughout the world, as they follow the Gregorian calendar..
 However, in certain countries such as China, New Year’s Day is observed on a different date than January 1 of the Gregorian calendar.
 However, almost all nations on earth now celebrate New Year’s Day on January 1 each year.

 New Years Day History